kirk-and-Gem/Project-Reveille/docs/Brief_017_The_Velvet_Gulag.md

 *   Rebellion becomes impossible not because it is dangerous, but because it feels *unnecessary* and *lonely*.
 *   The "Matrix" becomes unbreakable because it is tailored to fit every individual inmate perfectly.

 **Conclusion:** The danger of Nationalized AI is not that it will turn against us like Skynet.
 The danger is that it will hug us like a smothering mother until we lose the will to stand on our own.
-It is the end of the Sovereign Individual.